5 Simple Strategies to Get More Client Referrals for Your Agency

 Strive to make it clear and simple for a client to recommend your agency to a friend.

-Referrals have the potential to become the most reliable source of quality clients for your business.
-A client who is referred by one of your own customers' avails of your products or services based on trust and confidence in your agency.
-Add to these your excellent results and you are set to have a long-lasting quality relationship.
+Referral marketing has the potential to become one of the most reliable sources of quality clients for your agency.
+A client who is referred by one of your own customers' is much more likely to have trust and confidence in your agency from the beginning.
+Add to this by delivering outstanding results and you're set to have a long-lasting client relationship.

 Written by Joe Kindness